Dahlis/bashblog/README.md

 Bashblog
 ========
 Slightly modified script with personal touch.
+For more information about the script, please visit [Carlos Fenollosa's](https://github.com/cfenollosa/bashblog) Github.

 Things that have been changed:
 --------